eleninisioti/continual_control_through_neuroevolution/README.md

 We have ran all training on a single NVIDIA RTX 6000 GPU.

 ## Hyperparameters
-The hyperparameters for each method are stored in separaate files (like this one for the SimpleGA [scripts/train/evosax/simplega/hyperparameters.py](scripts/train/evosax/simplega/hyperparameters.py))
+The hyperparameters for each optimizer are within the training scripts.
+We provide them here for neuro-evolution for an easier reference:

 ### SimpleGA Hyperparameters